hapijs/hapi/docs/Reference.md

                 - `false` - header is not included.
 This is the default value.
                 - `'attachment'`
                 - `'inline'`
+            - `lookupCompressed` - if `true`, looks for the same filename with the '.gz' suffix for a precompressed version of the file to serve if the request supports content encoding.
+Defaults to `false`.

     - <a name="route.config.directory"></a>`directory` - generates a directory endpoint for serving static content from a directory.
 Routes using the directory handler must include a path parameter at the end of the path string (e.g. '/path/to/somewhere/{param}' where the parameter name does